Financial Therapy for Individuals

 What is it like working with you?

 My work is very collaborative in nature.
-I recognize that people can have a complicated relationship with money and talking about it can be challenging for people.
+I recognize that people can have a complicated relationship with money and talking about it can be challenging for some people.
 While I provide suggestions and recommendations, the final course of action is up to you.
-This type of work is most successful when clients are willing to be vulnerable and are committed to doing the necessary work outside of our appointments.
+This type of work is most successful when clients are willing to be vulnerable and are committed to doing the necessary work outside of appointments.

 I just inherited some money and I feel overwhelmed.
 Can you help me work through this?